 MIM students are required to complete the MIM Capstone Experience.
-Note that for Academic Year 2019-2020, students completing the capstone need to complete INFM-737 and an elective related to their specialization.
+Note that for Academic Year 2020-2021, students completing the capstone need to complete INFM-737 and an elective related to their focus area or specialization.
 This has historically been a two-semester course sequence.
 However, this year INFM-736 will not be offered and all components will be revised and scaled to fit into INFM-737.
+The INFM-736 requirement is waived.